spacetelescope/jwst/docs/jwst/cube_build/main.rst

 Assumptions
 -----------
-It is assumed that the ``assign_wcs`` step has been applied to the data, attaching the distortion and pointing information to the image(s).
+It is assumed that the :ref:`assign_wcs <assign_wcs_step>` step has been applied to the data, attaching the distortion and pointing information to the image(s).
 It is also assumed that the ``photom`` step has been applied to convert the pixel values from units of count rate to surface brightness.
 This step will only work with MIRI or NIRSpec IFU data.
 The cube_build algorithm is a flux conserving method and requires the input data to be in units of surface brightness.